Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Attacks and Defences in Various Levels of Distributed Learning

 \subsubsection{Brief Summary}

-As showed in Fig.~\ref{fig:result-agg}, although the results from machine learning systems are very different from the raw data, they are also existing risks of privacy leakage, such as the generated samples from the generator in GAN.
-Hence, several defensive mechanisms are utilized for preventing privacy leakage and against the malicious participants.
+As shown in Fig.~\ref{fig:result-agg}, although the results from ML systems are various from the raw data, they are also existing risks of privacy leakage, such as the generated samples from the generator in GAN.
+Hence, several defensive mechanisms are utilized for preventing privacy leakage and against malicious participants.